NoMachine1/WIF-Cracker/README.md

 ---

-*Made with ❤️ and too much caffeine by people who definitely don't have kangaroos in their offices.*
+*Made with ❤️ and too much caffeine.*

 ---